A charming mystery phone caller lures Dian Faust in for one hell of a time.

 About the Author

-Sophie lives a life of unexpected adventures: making video games or short films, scripting for a webcomic, or writing about all the punk-rock antiheroes we should give another chance (and subsequently blogging about them afterwards).
+Sophie lives a life of unexpected adventures: making video games and short films, scripting for a webcomic, or writing about all the punk-rock antiheroes we should give another chance (and subsequently blogging about them afterwards).
+Photo by Kai Valenta Photos.

 About Phoning Faust